sachamasry/klepsidra/README.md

     - Remove the parameter and clean up the URL, redirecting to it, before the user can see it, in case they want to bookmark the page (https://elixirforum.com/t/how-to-store-return-to-url-when-navigating-from-liveview-to-another-page-liveview-regular/55480/4)
     - Insert it in the render code, as a verified route
 - UI improvements
+  - Allow stopping a timer from timer 'show' view
   - Select a UI component framework, to aid in the building of a modern web app
   - Improve on cryptic or incomplete UI error messages
   - Resize datetime, duration and duration unit controls to more efficiently use space